wit03/wit03/README.md

 ## Hi there 👋 , I'm Wit
-An ordinary 17 years old full-stack developer, keyboard enthusiastist and Machine Learner.
+Full-Stack Developer, Keyboard Enthusiastist and Machine Learner.

 ### Currently into 🔭
 - Web technologies